 A simple authentic recipe for Birria Tacos, a flavorful Mexican beef or lamb stew that is spooned into tortillas with melty cheese, pickled onions, avocado and cilantro.
 Cook this in a ducth oven, slow cooker, or instant pot.

-How to Make Birria Tacos | Video
+Watch How to Make Birria

 Ingredients in Birria

-• beef stock (or sub chicken stock)
+• beef stock (or sub-chicken stock)

-• diced tomatoes– canned fire-roasted or fresh.
+• Optional diced tomatoes– canned fire-roasted or fresh.

 • apple cider vinegar

-• Salt and pepper
+• Salt and black peppercorns

 Serve with tortillas, melty cheese, pickled onions, cilantro and avocado.

-How to make Birria:
+How to make Birria

 onions sautéing in a pot